 How quickly are the IVF we bolus our patients extravasted into the interstitium?

-Now that we know what it is like in healthy volunteers, let’s take it a step further and look for data in patients who are deemed critically ill.
-Here, Ragaller et al. cited a paper from 1998 that I cannot get my hands on and stated “Isotonic crystalloid solutions… their effect on plasma volume expansion of approximately 200 ml for every 1000 ml administered, with an intravascular half-life of 20 to 30 min, is very limited”.
+Now that we know what it is like for healthy volunteers, let’s take it a step further and look for data on patients who are deemed critically ill.
+Here, Ragaller et al. cited a paper from 1998 that I cannot get my hands on and stated: “Isotonic crystalloid solutions… their effect on plasma volume expansion of approximately 200 ml for every 1000 ml administered, with an intravascular half-life of 20 to 30 min, is very limited”.
 My interpretation of these data is that if a critically ill patient is provided with 1L of IV fluids, 80% of this fluid is extravasated.
-50% of the fluid infused is lost within 20 to 30 minutes and does into the interstitial space.
+50% of the fluid infused is lost within 20 to 30 minutes and goes into the interstitial space.
 These data justify the rationale as to why nurses should not place a liter bag of fluids on the pump and hit 999ml/hr.
 These patients will need at least a pressure bag to provide an amount of fluids that would actually determine fluid responsiveness.

 What is Fluid Responsiveness?